Your child can get pneumonia straight after fighting off another infection, such as a cold or flu.

 Antibiotics will not help your child if the pneumonia is caused by a virus.
-But viral pneumonia is not usually as serious as bacterial pneumonia.
+Pneumonia caused by a virus is not usually as serious.

-Make sure your child is up to date with all their childhood vaccinations.
-Many of these help to prevent pneumonia.
+make sure your child is up to date with their vaccines - many of them help prevent pneumonia

-Teach your child not to share other people's cups or cutlery.
+teach your child not to share other people's cups and cutlery